boltonhowes22/boltonhowes22.github.io/_teaching/2021Sp-climate-weather.md

 location: "Princeton, NJ, U.S.A."
 ---

 The course focuses on the relationship between climate and weather events.
-Each weather event is unique and not predictable more than a few days in advance, but large-scale climate constrain the probability of weather events.<br><b>Instructors:</b> Prof. Gabe Vecchi.
+Each weather event is unique and not predictable more than a few days in advance, but large-scale climate constrain the probability of weather events.<br><b>Instructors:</b> Prof. Gabe Vecchi

 ### Responsibilities
 I assisted  students in the completion of problem sets and in-class activities.
 Problem sets focused on understanding weather and climate data using simple statistics and data interpretation.
 In-class activities centered around discussing seminal papers in climate science, often weighing the merits of papers that contradicted each other.
 I also graded and developed answer keys for the problem sets and exams.